Want to start your journey with stock investing? Great!

 Share settlement occurs two business days after the transaction (T + 2).
 This means that the money won’t be taken out of my account to pay for this until this settlement date.
 As these funds are automatically taken from the account, I always have my funds ready to go the day I make the trade so I don’t have to worry about it on the settlement date.

 It is up to you how often you check your portfolio.
-Some investors like to check it daily or even multiple times a day, but that would stress me out!
-I check it once a month or whenever I am about to make a trade.
+Some investors like to check it daily or even multiple times a day, however that would stress me out!
+Therefore, I check it once a month or whenever I am about to make a trade.

 And, that’s it!
-You are officially a share investor.
+You are officially a share investor and have kicked off your journey into stock investing.
 If you have any issues or questions, shoot me an email on firstname.lastname@example.org or send me a DM on my insta @themoneymarketerblog.

 If you are unsure what any terms means, check out ASX’s guide of common terms here.